How to Print the USA Flag on T-Shirts [With Examples]

 Some of them are a bit vague, others don't account for all current and potential uses, but there are two really important guidelines for screen printing the American flag on shirts - ‘stars before bars’ and the official colors.

-As our employee was fond of saying, ‘stars before bars’.
-This means that the stars on the flag should be towards the front of the body and the "bars" or stripes on the flag follow behind.
+As our Navy vet was fond of saying, ‘stars before bars’.
+Once we heard this phrase, we never had an issue with it again.
+What he means is that the stars on the flag should be towards the front of the body and the "bars" or stripes on the flag follow behind.

 It is meant to mimic the way the flag would be positioned as it was held aloft and carried into battle.